Lisa Hanna

-Lisa Rene Shanti Hanna (born August 20, 1975) is a Jamaican politician and beauty queen who was crowned Miss World 1993, becoming the third Jamaican to win the title.
+Lisa Rene Shanti Hanna (born 20 August 1975) is a Jamaican politician and beauty queen who was crowned Miss World 1993, becoming the third Jamaican to win the title.
 A member of the opposition People's National Party, Hanna currently serves as Member of Parliament for Saint Ann South East, and was Jamaica's Minister of Youth and Culture from 2012–2016.
 Hanna was a candidate in the 2020 People's National Party leadership election, following the PNP's defeat at the 2020 Jamaican general election and the subsequent resignation of PNP President and Opposition Leader, Peter Phillips.
-Hanna was defeated by Mark Golding.
+Hanna was defeated by Mark Golding, receiving 1,444 votes to Golding's 1,740 votes, a difference of 296 votes.

 Education

-She was educated at the Queen's School, Jamaica, where she was appointed a Goodwill Ambassador by the United Nations Development Programme, and has a Bachelors and Masters degree in Communications from the University of the West Indies.
+She was educated at Immaculate Preparatory School, and The Queen's School in Jamaica, where she served as Head Girl, as well as where, she was appointed a Goodwill Ambassador by the United Nations Development Programme.
+Miss Hanna earned a bachelor's and a master's degree in communications from the University of the West Indies.

 Professional life

 Career in entertainment

+On Saturday November 27th, 1993, at a glitzy ceremony at the Sun City Resort in South Africa, Lisa won the 1993 Miss World pageant.

 In 1998, Hanna acted in the romantic comedy How Stella Got Her Groove Back.
 In 2003, Hanna tried her hand in broadcasting, hosting a Jamaican talk show Our Voices and was a guest presenter on Xtra in the United States.
 She returned to her country a year later and was a communications consultant for the Hilton Hotel in New Kingston.